App Development

 8. Conduct adjacent market assessments

-In Q2 2023, Target unveiled curbside returns in their native app.
-Perhaps even more compelling, their customers can now place a Starbucks order for curbside delivery while waiting for their returns to be processed.
+With the release of curbside returns in Target's native app, their customers gained the ability to place Starbucks orders for curbside delivery while waiting for their returns to be processed.
 Whether or not your brand is connected to big-box retail, anyone can understand the potential consumer value of this convenience.

 Why does this matter?
 The Anchoring Principle dictates that consumers are industry-agnostic in their critique of digital interactions with a brand.
 On the heels of an easy Target return and a hot latte, the bar is high for seamless, intuitive digital experiences no matter the industry.